himselfv/tasks-ig/readme.md

 ### <a name="backend-gtasks"></a>Google Tasks
 Google Tasks can only be accessed either [from a Chrome extension](#extensions) or from your own domain [if you configure Google API keys](docs/hosting.md#gtasks).

-If you don't have a domain you can find someone else who does who you trust (if you run Tasks from them, they can alter it and access your tasks).
+If you don't have a domain you can find someone else who does who you trust (if you run Tasks from them, they can spoof it to access your tasks).

 ### <a name="backend-browser"></a>Browser backends